-For a more creative group, Wine and Canvas is a great option for a holiday office party in San Francisco.
+For a more creative group, Wine and Design is a great option for a holiday office party in San Francisco.
 You’ll choose the painting you want your group to do.
-You can pick from their existing designs like Sonoma Vineyard, Bay Bridge, or San Francisco skyline, or work with them to create something new for your team.
+You can pick from their existing designs or work with them to create something new for your team.
 Perhaps something holiday-themed that everyone can put their own spin on!

 - Location: We like Mission Bowling

 - Price: Varies